acelaya/ZF2-AcQrCode/README.md

 <img src="<?php echo $this->url('acelaya-qrcode', ['message' => 'Custom padding code', 'extension' => 'png', 'size' => '500', 'padding' => '20']) ?>">
 ```

-By default the extension is jpg, the size is 200 and the padding is 10.
+By default the extension is jpeg, the size is 200 and the padding is 10.
 The message has to be provided.

 Default values can be customized by copying the file `vendor/acelaya/zf2-acqrcode/config/qr_code.global.php.dist` to `config/autoload/qr_code.global.php` and replacing any of the params defined there.